SBD580/shk-madgim-server/README.md

 ### data

 - **initial** `/data/initial/<time>`
-get all items existed in the specific time
+get all items existed in the specific time.
+Result is not limited.

 - **range** `/data/range/<from-time>/<to-time>`
-get all items generated between `from-time` and `to-time` (inclusive)
+get all items generated between `from-time` and `to-time` (inclusive).
+Result is limited by default to 50 items - a `limit` paramter can be passed in order to increase that limit

 ## references